leekli/nc-news-backend/README.md

 ## **Description**

-A 'News API' build using Node.js, Express.js server and a PostgreSQL database.
+A 'News API' built with Node.js, an Express.js server and a PostgreSQL database.

-All endpoints can be found in the `endpoints.json` file or go to https://lee-nc-news.herokuapp.com/api/ which lists all endpoints which can be interacted with.
+All endpoints can be found in the `endpoints.json` file or going to https://lee-be-nc-news.onrender.com/api which lists all endpoints which can be interacted with.

 There is a front-end app available for this API, which will allow you to interact with it, available at: https://fe-nc-news-app.netlify.app/